How functional is your bedside lighting?

-I began looking carefully at these when I replaced ours this past summer.
-My husband’s decorator had installed them perfectly for our 42-inch high, king size headboard — 8-inches from each side and 6-inches above it.
+I began looking carefully at these when I replaced ours.
+My husband’s decorator had originally installed them for our 42-inch high, king size headboard — 8-inches from each side and 6-inches above it.
 Fully extended arms on the old ones measured 17-inches and shades were 10-inches high.

 As I looked replacements online, I searched for “swing-arm wall sconces” on lighting sites, then spent hours learning what was available in the various styles, arm and shade sizes, finishes and price ranges.
 Since ours were “pin-ups” (the pro lighting term for wall-mounted lights that plug in) sconces requiring direct-wire electrical junction boxes recessed into the wall were automatically ruled out.
 However, each bedroom requires a sconce style and placement that works well with the bed and headboard designs.

 Swing Arm Pin-Up Sconces with Banded Shades [top] – These traditional, dark-bronze swing-arms line up so that the bottom of the shades are level with the lowest point on each side of the headboard.
 Since the arms are not very long, they were mounted relatively close on each side.
 While shades can vary in color, size and material, these have a custom-looking red bands on top and bottom to pick up a color in the room.
 The telltale sign for pin-ups are the neat metal cord covers that run below each sconce.